Interdisciplinary Centre Luxembourg Centre for European Law (LCEL)

 Statue of the blindfolded goddess of justice Themis or Justitia, against an European flag

-The Luxembourg Centre of European Law (LCEL) was established as an inter-disciplinary centre of the University of Luxembourg in 2024, succeeding the Max Planck Institute (MPI) Luxembourg for Procedural Law.
+The Luxembourg Centre for European Law (LCEL) was established as an inter-disciplinary centre of the University of Luxembourg in 2024, succeeding the Max Planck Institute (MPI) Luxembourg for Procedural Law.
 Its mission is to engage in cutting edge scholarly research which addresses contemporary societal problems, foster the study of European law, and contribute to its development.
 It pursues research excellence and aspires to be one of the leading transnational hubs for the study of European law in the world.

-Upcoming events
+Upcoming Events

 • Prof. Joana Mendes appointed Visiting Professor at LSE Law School